-- 33.1 Employees are entitled to the reimbursement of transfer expenses as set out in the following provisions where: - (a) they are appointed to their first Registrar position from a House Officer or Senior House Officer position or their first Registrar position at another DHB following their stepping up from a House Officer/Senior House Officer to Registrar position at their current DHB.

-- (b) they are first accepted into a vocational training programme and appointed to a college recognised training post. - (c) as a Registrar, they are required to transfer within Australasia for a year or more as part of an approved training programme, provided that expenses associated with buying and selling a house shall not be refunded to any one employee more than once during a training programme. - (d) They are transferred to another DHB at the direction of their employer
+- 33.1 Employees are entitled to the reimbursement of transfer expenses as set out in the following provisions where: - (a) they are appointed to their first Registrar position from a House Officer or Senior House Officer position or their first Registrar position at another District following their stepping up from a House Officer/Senior House Officer to Registrar position at their current District. - Where the RMO 'steps up' to their first Registrar position in the Auckland or Wellington region as part of the Regional allocation process, then they shall be entitled to transfer expenses in respect of their first Registrar position outside of that Region if they have not already accessed this provision. - (b) they are first accepted into a vocational training programme and appointed to a college recognised training post. - (c) as a Registrar, they are required to transfer within Australasia for a year or more as part of an approved training programme, provided that expenses associated with buying and selling a house shall not be refunded to any one employee more than